 Every Scout deserves a week at summer camp.
-Financial assistance is available from the Council by sending in a campership application with a \$50 non-refundable deposit and camp registration form.
+Financial assistance for summer camp is available from the Council.
+Scout registration should be completed online, including a \$50 non-refundable deposit, after which the completed campership application is submitted to the Council office.
 Notification of any balance due will be made as soon as possible.
 Full payment is due by three weeks prior to the start of the camp week.

-Applications for Camperships should be submitted with the deposit by May 1.
+Applications for Camperships should be submitted by May 1.